crscalpone/BBLEH-Seagrass-Model/README.md

 File: *bbleh_frc_bulk_NARR_May2012_2013.nc*

 This file contains the raw atmospheric forcing functions used to create inputs to the seagrass model.
-The file was assembled on 18-Jul-2019 by Zafer Defne from the NOAA National Operational Model Archive and Distribution System.
+The file was assembled on 18-Jul-2019 from the NOAA National Operational Model Archive and Distribution System by Zafer Defne.

 Latest access (02-18-2020) at: http://tds.marine.rutgers.edu/thredds/catalog/met/ncdc-nam-3hour/